-Naturally, I do not disclose the details of private conversations I have with Cabinet colleagues, but they, and everybody else who cares to listen, should be in no doubt that I am, and will continue to be, a very active Lord Chancellor in supporting the rule of law, using the authority of my office to advise, to warn and to encourage.
-I am absolutely committed, under the oath I took, to my constitutional duty to uphold the rule of law.
+Naturally, I do not disclose the details of my private conversations with Cabinet colleagues, but they and everybody else should be in no doubt that I am, and will continue to be, a very active Lord Chancellor in supporting the rule of law.
+I use the authority of my office to advise, to warn and to encourage.
+I am absolutely committed, under the oath I took, to my constitutional duty to respect the rule of law.

 The Secretary of State will no doubt agree that for any Government committed to the rule of law, respect for international law is as important as respect for domestic law.
 Will he therefore join me in condemning suggestions by the Home Secretary that she is prepared to break international refugee conventions and turn away boats in the channel?
 Will he meet her to stress how damaging that action would be to the United Kingdom’s international reputation and credibility?

 I assure the hon.
 Gentleman that my right hon.
 Friend the Home Secretary has taken the fullest and most comprehensive advice on these matters.
 There is an immediate challenge: we face the appalling exploitation of people by gangmasters and traffickers across the English channel every day.
 It is absolutely right that she and Home Office colleagues explore every possible lawful avenue to deal with that.
 That is what this Government are committed to, and there is no question that her actions would come close to breaking international law.